PDF Download: PSA Constitution and Bylaws – Approved October 2022.pdf

 Section 4.
 Minutes.
 Minutes of each meeting of the Governing Board shall be available from the Association office no later than ten business days after the date of such a meeting.
 Where a meeting involved an executive session, minutes made available to the general membership shall note that there was an executive session and the reason, in general terms, for such a session, but will not provide further details of what was discussed.

 Section 1.
 Cooperation.
 The Association may cooperate or consult informally with other groups, organizations, or entities in order to facilitate the achievement of its purposes.

-ARTICLE IV Negotiations
+ARTICLE IV COMMITTEES

 Section 2.
 Research Committee.
 The Research Committee shall consist of no fewer than three (3) members.
-It shall advise and serve in the gathering, treatment, and interpretation of data and information necessary to the fulfillment of Association purposes.
+It shall advise and serve in the gathering, and interpretation of data and information necessary to the fulfillment of Association purposes.